nadudvariz/Layout-optimization/docs/human-participant-instructions.md

 As part of the task, you are asked to work on 4 different initial situations (problem sets) based on the rules contained in the component_rules and requirements files.
 The solutions you create will be evaluated using the same scoring procedure that was used to evaluate the solutions produced by the hybrid methods.
 The goal of the experiment is to compare the results of human activity with machine-generated results in terms of time and level of compliance.

 Participation is voluntary and anonymous.
-Only the following demographic data will be used: gender, education level, age group: 20–40 years, or above 40 years.
+Only the following demographic data will be used: gender, education level.
 Completing the task is expected to take approximately 2–3 hours, depending on your familiarity with draw.io.

 Requirements: The requirements file contains normalized free-text descriptions.
 These were derived from natural language requirements, design practices, and rules.